Build-Week-Pic-Metric-3/Data-Science/README.md

 ## To Do

 * Optimize time to return images, parrelizing jobs either within the flask app or by distributing across AWS Sagemaker.
+* standardize sizing and file formats using PIL for hosted iamges.